Nabothian cysts (also known as a retention cysts of the cervix 11) are non-neoplastic cystic lesion that occurs in

-Nabothian cysts are usually small spanning a few millimeters in diameter but on occasion, have been reported reach extreme sizes of up to 4 cm.
+Nabothian cysts are usually small spanning a few millimetres in diameter but on occasion, have been reported reach extreme sizes of up to 4 cm.

 Typically seen an anechoic well defined cystic lesions near the endocervical canal.
 If the cysts are large, the cervical region can appear enlarged 11.
 Colour Doppler interrogation show no associated colour flow.

 They may be seen as well circumscribed single or multiple cystic lesions within the cervical stroma.